0

 Overview

-2. Cost: $299 per test.
+2. Cost: $299 per test, including the blueprint report.

 6. Alternatives: Advanced platforms like PromicsEdge offer polygenic risk scoring, multi-omics integration, broader reporting, and published scientific validation.